roozbehzarei/SuperWebView/README.md

 ## Customize
 1. In `MainActivity.kt`, put your own website URL as the value of `WEBSITE` constant.
-2. Replace default app icons with your own.
+2. Replace default app icons and name with your own.

-*Optional*: Change the value of `javaScriptEnabled` to `false` in `MainActivity.kt` if your website doesn't contain any JavaScript elements.